 Successful businesses that have embraced the Web for growth realize that their website is a corporate asset, not an after-thought.
 Your website is the one part of the Internet that you have complete control over.
 As such, it is important that you maintain it and keep it up-to-date.
 After all, it's the place that over 80% of your prospective clients, vendors, suppliers, investors and employees will visit before they meet in person.

 When you are ready to get serious about your website, the first step is knowing what you want to accomplish.
 The next step is finding a guide to ensure that you achieve your goals without getting lost along the way.
-Download our full report for more findings and a case study of one company who has turned their corporate website into a lead generation engine.

 William McKee is a founding partner of Knowmad.
 As a Web architect & Internet business consultant, he is passionate about applying business knowledge & technical expertise to deliver solutions that advance business online.
 With over 15 years of Web experience, his current work involves designing strategies and creating processes to help business attract, engage and convert website visitors into customers.